 Nance-Horan syndrome is inherited as an X-linked trait that it is usually fully expressed in males only.
 However, females who carry a single copy of the disease gene (heterozygotes) may manifest some of the symptoms and findings associated with the disorder.
 These may include microcornea and/or clouding of the lens of the eyes (posterior sutural cataract).
 Symptoms are less severe than those of affected males, potentially causing only slightly decreased clearness or clarity of vision (visual acuity).
 In some cases, abnormalities of the teeth may also be present.
 Intellectual impairment rarely occurs in females.

 In affected males, the primary physical characteristic associated with Nance-Horan syndrome is the presence of dense clouding (opacities) of the lens of both eyes at birth (congenital bilateral nuclear cataracts).
 The lens of an eye is the small transparent flattened and elongated ball located behind the iris through which light passes.
 The light focuses on the retina, the thin nerve-rich membrane that lining the back of the eye.
 The retina converts the light into nerve impulses and relays the information along the optic nerve to the brain.
-Cataracts affected both eyes (bilateral) and usually result in blurred vision and severely decreased clearness or clarity of vision (visual acuity).
+Cataracts affect both eyes (bilateral) and usually result in blurred vision and severely decreased clearness or clarity of vision (visual acuity).
 Vision loss can potentially be profound.

 Males with Nance-Horan syndrome may have additional eye abnormalities.
 The front (anterior), clear portion of the eye through which light passes (cornea) may be unusually small (microcornea).
 In addition, affected males with poor vision may have recurrent, involuntary, "to-and-fro" movements of the eyes (pendular nystagmus) and/or misalignment of the eyes (strabismus).
 In some cases, the entire eye may be abnormally small (microphthalmia) and/or the upper eyelid may droop (ptosis).